Aliases for ITGA8 Gene

 GeneCards Summary for ITGA8 Gene

-ITGA8 (Integrin, Alpha 8) is a Protein Coding gene.
-Diseases associated with ITGA8 include renal hypodysplasia/aplasia 1.
-Among its related pathways are PI3K-Akt signaling pathway and Regulation of actin cytoskeleton.
-An important paralog of this gene is ITGA2.
+ITGA8 (Integrin Subunit Alpha 8) is a Protein Coding gene.
+Diseases associated with ITGA8 include Renal Hypodysplasia/Aplasia 1 and Renal Agenesis, Bilateral.
+Among its related pathways are Integrin Pathway and Degradation of the extracellular matrix.
+An important paralog of this gene is ITGAV.

 Integrin alpha-8/beta-1 functions in the genesis of kidney and probably of other organs by regulating the recruitment of mesenchymal cells into epithelial structures.
 It recognizes the sequence R-G-D in a wide array of ligands including TNC, FN1, SPP1 TGFB1, TGFB3 and VTN.
 NPNT is probably its functional ligand in kidney genesis.
 Neuronal receptor for TNC it mediates cell-cell interactions and regulates neurite outgrowth of sensory and motor neurons.